actions-marketplace-validations/Gizmodlabs_load-secrets-proton-pass/README.md

 This is an **independent, community-maintained** GitHub Action.
 It is **not affiliated with, endorsed by, or sponsored by Proton AG**.
 "Proton" and "Proton Pass" are trademarks of Proton AG and are used here only to describe what the action talks to.

 The action is a thin wrapper around Proton's public [`pass-cli`](https://proton.me/support/pass-cli) — the same binary anyone can install and run.
 It uses only documented commands, accesses no private APIs, bypasses no auth, and does not reuse Proton branding beyond naming the integration.
-That's the same footing as any community Terraform provider, GitHub Action, or SDK wrapper around a public CLI:

-- follows the upstream license and terms
-- does not impersonate Proton or claim to be official
-- does not misuse trademarks or logos
-- does not bypass authentication or security controls

-If you're at Proton and want to chat about it — say hi.
-It's a courtesy, not a permission request.

 ## Contributing